The Story of Perpetual Chess

 I also felt that there was an abundance of quality educational chess content and excellent live event coverage on sites like chess.com and chess24.com, but there was not much information about the chess personalities playing in the events and presenting the material.
 I wanted chess players, educators, authors and promoters to have a place to tell us their life stories, promote their books and reveal the secrets of chess mastery (and grand mastery).

 I am gratified by the kind words and generous reception I've received from the chess community.
 I am having fun doing the podcast and feel fortunate to get to know more about some of the chess world's many brilliant and engaging personalities.
-Perpetual Chess episodes have now been downloaded over 160,000 times in over 100 different countries, speaking to the global reach of the royal game.
+As of writing in March 2018, Perpetual Chess episodes have now been downloaded over 220,000 times in over 100 different countries, speaking to the global reach of the royal game.

 In previous lives I have taught chess in New York, been a professional poker player for 7 years, traded stocks independently for a while, and I even worked in a office job for two years after graduating from Pomona College.
 I am always happy to hear from listeners so feel free to drop me a line here, holler at me on twitter, or join our Facebook group to discuss interviews, etc.